bitraf/p2k16/README.md

     # cd -
     # PGUSER=postgres PGPASSWORD=postgres psql -f database-setup.sql

-The root user in the database is `postgresql`, it's password is also `postgresql`.
+The root user in the database is `postgres`, it's password is also `postgres`.

 Running the application: